About development coordination disorder (DCD)

 - speaking clearly, which can make it harder to socialise or fit in with others.

 As a first step, it’s important to build a positive relationship with your child’s school.
-When you have a good relationship, it’s easier for you to talk with teachers about your child’s DCD and how they can support your child’s learning.
+This makes it easier for you to talk with teachers about your child’s DCD and how they can support your child’s learning.
 It’s also easier to clear up any misunderstandings about your child’s behaviour or attitude to learning.

-There are also some practical things you can do to work with the school on supporting your child’s learning and helping him overcome challenges:
+There are also some practical things you can do to work with the school on supporting your child’s learning and helping your child overcome challenges:

 - Ask about having a health professional work with your child at school – for example, your child’s occupational therapist.
 Some schools have on-site therapists.